Degrees and Fields of Study

 All application materials must be received by 5 p.m. eastern time on the deadline date.
 If an application deadline falls on a Saturday, Sunday or legal U.S. holiday, then the next business day will be the deadline date.

 Application Requirements for XE: Experimental Humanities & Social Engagement

 All applicants to the Graduate School of Arts and Science (GSAS) are required to submit a complete application for admission.
 A complete application includes the online application, academic transcripts, test scores (if required), letters of recommendation, a résumé or curriculum vitae, a Statement of Academic Purpose, and an application fee.
 Applicants also have the option of providing a short Personal History essay.
 Please refer to the Instructions section of the online application.
 In addition, the department specifically requires the following:

-Statement of Academic Purpose: In a concisely written statement, please describe your past and present work as it relates to your intended field of study, your educational objectives, and your career goals.
+Statement of Academic Purpose: Prepare a narrative that integrates your past and present work as it relates to your intended field of study, your intellectual objectives, and your career goals.
 We encourage you to include ideas for a potential master's project.
-In particular, we ask that you indicate how and why your studies/research can best be done at the Center for Experimental Humanities/Graduate School of Arts and Science at NYU.
+In particular, we ask that you indicate how and why your studies/research can best be done at the Center for Experimental Humanities and the broader Graduate School of Arts and Science at NYU.
 The statement should not exceed two double-spaced pages.

-Writing Sample: If you have a good sense of your area(s) of interest, you are encouraged to submit a writing sample that speaks to or reflects your area(s) of interest.
+Writing Sample: Include a strong sample of your writing that speaks to or reflects your area(s) of interest.
 It should be double-spaced and not exceed 20 pages, including all images, notes and bibliography.
-Alternatively, you may submit work (creative/professional) in other media that you feel gives the most telling evidence of your accomplishments and interests.
+Alternatively, you may submit work (creative/professional) in another medium that offers the most telling evidence of your accomplishments and interests.
 To do so, you will be asked to use a URL to point to your work.
 You will find more specific instructions in the application.

 The Graduate School of Arts and Science reserves the right to change this information at any time.
 This document supersedes all previous versions.